Jonathan2251/lbd/source/llvmstructure.rst

   // Minimum register pressure
   //  Suppose %c is alive after the instructions basic block (meaning %c will be
   //  used after the basic block), %a and %b are not alive after that.
-  // The following no-reorder-version need 3 registers at least
+  // The following no-reorder-version needs at least 3 registers
       %a = add i32 1, i32 0
       %b = add i32 2, i32 0
       st %a,  i32* %c, 1
       st %b,  i32* %c, 2

-  // The reorder version needs 2 registers only (by allocate %a and %b in the same
+  // The reorder version only needs 2 registers (by allocating %a and %b in the
-  //  register)
+  //  same cpu register)
   => %a = add i32 1, i32 0
       st %a,  i32* %c, 1
       %b = add i32 2, i32 0